kjsandbrink/learning-metacontrol/README.md

 ```
 conda env create -f environment.yml
+conda activate metacontrol
 ```

-Then, the "humans" folder first needs to be installed as a Python package by calling
+With the build environment active, the "humans" folder then needs to be installed as a Python package by calling

 ```
 pip install -e .